 "Y'know what? ...I'm sick of being the one in the van.
 You guys are gonna be in the van next time."

-A character or group of characters who, rather than accompany the hero into the field, offers assistance
+A character or group of characters who, rather than accompany the hero into the field, offers assistance with information

 and technology from the other end of a phone.
 Alternatively, a sapient computer that travels with him, but is incapable of rendering assistance physically.